EvernodeXRPL/evernode-docs/docs/source/hosts/evernode-host.md

 curl -fsSL https://raw.githubusercontent.com/EvernodeXRPL/evernode-test-resources/main/sashimono/installer/evernode.sh | sudo bash -s install
 ```

+## Host Reputation
+- **Reputation Management:** Host reputation is dynamically adjusted based on specified guidelines, ensuring fairness and reliability within the Evernode network.
+- **Reward Eligibility:** Hosts with a reputation of 0 are not eligible for rewards in upcoming moments, incentivizing adherence to network standards.
+- **Reputation guidelines are rolled out in Sashimono v0.8.2**
+- **Your reputation will be set to 0 based on:**
+  - Instance Count
+    - Once version 0.8.2 is rolled out, If your host has a capacity of less than 3 instances.
+  - Sanctioned Entities
+    - Once version 0.8.2 is rolled out, You won't be able to update your host or install a new host if your machine is from one of the **Sanctioned Entities** mentioned in [Evernode license](https://raw.githubusercontent.com/EvernodeXRPL/evernode-test-resources/main/license/evernode-license.pdf)
+  - Lease Amount
+    - Once version 0.8.2 is rolled out, If your lease fee is more than `reward distribution for the moment / host count * 110%`.
+  - Version Upgrade
+    - If you haven't updated to version 0.8.2 within **one week**

 ## Maintaining your host

 Once Evernode is installed and lease offers are created using `sudo evernode offerlease`, Evernode will automatically use your server to fulfill leasing requests from Evernode tenants.
 You will earn Evers (EVR) as tenants lease hosting.
 You are responsible for [managing the funds](maintenance.md#transaction-costs) in your host account.